A 100x either refers to the expected growth of a currency, or the amount of leverage used in a margin trade.

 BTM is a commonly used name for a Bitcoin ATM.

 A bubble describes a condition where a hype drives the market price up, way beyond its actual value.
 It is usually followed by a steep, rapid market correction downwards.

 A bull is a person who is optimistic about the future of a coin, or market, expecting prices to rise, and trades accordingly.
 You can also say someone is ‘bullish’.

 A bull market describes a positive trend in market prices.

-A false signal in the market where it appears as if an asset’s price is picking up, but actually doesn’t, leading bulls to make a loss.
+A false signal in the market where it misleadingly appears as if an asset’s price is picking up, consequently leading to bulls taking a loss.

 A buy wall is created when a large buy order, or multiple buy orders at the same price, are placed, making it difficult for a price to move the wall’s value.

 An expressive call by supporters of a certain asset to buy when prices are at a low point.